pagkly/Zed/Investopedia4/Kids In Parents' Pockets Eroding Retirement Savings (KIPPERS).md

 "It doesn’t appear that a lack of jobs is keeping Millennials at home," [Pew Research stated](http://www.pewresearch.org/fact-tank/2017/05/05/its-becoming-more-common-for-young-adults-to-live-at-home-and-for-longer-stretches/).
 "As of the first quarter of 2016, only 5.1% of older young adults were unemployed, down from 10.1% in the first quarter of 2010.
 Yet the share of 25- to 35-year-olds living at home rose during that span, increasing from 12% in 2010 to 15% in 2016."

 Among the factors cited by Pew and others: The jobs many younger people can get don't pay well enough to allow them to live on their own.
-Many also are saddled with large student loan payments.
+Many also are saddled with large student [[Loan|loan]] payments.

 In many regions of the U.S., their situation is exacerbated by the high cost of apartment rentals.